 Negotiations are a natural part of public affairs.
 Hein is particularly interested in perceptions and true drivers of stakeholders.
 The basic assumption that virtually nobody is evil nor crazy forces to open the window of opportunities and empathy.
 As a consequence zero-sum negotiations can be turned into win-win outcomes.

 Anne de Graaf

-Anne works for the Dutch Ministry of Foreign Affairs and coordinates the negotiations on the Multiannual Financial Framework of the EU: challenging and long multilateral negotiations.
+Anne is a senior manager at the Heineken Company.
+She used to work for the Dutch Ministry of Foreign Affairs and coordinates the negotiations on the Multiannual Financial Framework of the EU: challenging and long multilateral negotiations.
 Prior to her current position she was stationed in Malaysia and at the Permanent Representation of the Netherlands to the EU in Brussels during the Dutch Presidency, where she lead negotiations in the field of the financing of military EU operations and EU external migration policy.
 Before joining the Diplomatic Service she also represented the NL in multilateral working groups of European supervisors on capital markets.

 For Anne, negotiations are part of everyday life.
 They involve social skills, analytical skills, leadership as well as cooperation, to name only a few.
 Her compass is her curiosity and continuous ambition to understand her counterparts.